sanjar-notes/react/vault/4_State/4_Two_way_binding.md

 # 4. Two way Binding
 Created Monday 07 February 2022

-#### Why
+## Why
 In forms, we usually need to save the state to then do a PUT/PATCH call to the server asynchronously.
 This is easily done using `useState`.
 But how do we reset inputs to their default value (or blank).

-Binding state to change in input is a binding.
+Binding state to change in input tag is one-way binding.
 But we can also bind the input attribute `value` to the state.
-This way, when we clear the state, the inputs are also reset, on submission.
+This way, when we clear the state (programmatically), the inputs are also reset (in UI), on submission.
 This is a **two way binding**.
 And it's mostly used in forms.

-#### How
+## How
 Here's a component that uses two way binding:
 ```jsx
 import React, { useState } from "react";